lxcxuebao/mecheye_csharp_interface/README.md

 ```

 The program can capture color images and depth images by camera.
-And also point clouds as a double array:
+And also point clouds will be captured as a double array:

 ```c#
 string save_path = "D:\\";